 DNS settings are particularly extensive, making it possible to select different DNS providers or update your DNS cache whenever a connection exists.

-If desired, you can purchase dedicated IP addresses, for optimizing performance.
+If desired, you can purchase a dedicated IP address to optimize performance.
 Unfortunately, this is made more complicated than necessary.
 During the ordering process, you can add one of these by clicking on "Configurable Options", but purchasing them later in the customer area doesn't appear to be possible.

 Purchasing a dedicated IP address helps to surf faster and with added stability.

 The frustration we felt when searching for the option to purchase a dedicated IP address is a nice metaphor for our experience with TorGuard.
-Users who are accustomed to the straightforward and intuitive interfaces of other providers will likely find TorGuard's interface a real hassle to navigate.
-The service caters to tinkerers who want to customize their VPN connections and don't mind taking a few extra minutes to configure all settings to their exact liking.
+Users who are accustomed to the straightforward and intuitive interfaces found elsewhere probably won't like how much of a hassle Torguard makes this.
+The service caters to those who want to customize their VPN connections and have the time to configure their settings.

-Unfortunately, features offered by other providers such as split tunneling, which allows you to pick and choose which services use your VPN tunnel, and which don't, or multi-hop (routing your connection through multiple servers) are nowhere to be found.
+Unfortunately, other features are nowhere to be found.
+This includes things like split tunneling, which allows you to pick and choose which services use your VPN tunnel, and multi-hop (routing your connection through multiple servers).

-Like its desktop counterpart, TorGuard's smartphone app is not a work of art, but at least offers a nice selection of interesting features.
-Android users can take advantage of "Always On" to stay permanently connected to a VPN.
+Like its desktop counterpart, TorGuard's smartphone app is not a work of art, however, it does offer a nice selection of interesting features.
+Android users can take advantage of "Always On" to remain permanently connected to a VPN.

 A few other features missing on the desktop also make an appearance in the mobile version, such as the ability to mark favorites, or use split tunneling ("Restricted Apps").
-As the name implies, the latter operates around excluding apps from using your VPN connection.
+As the name implies, the latter excludes apps from using your VPN connection.

 TorGuard's smartphone app is also a bit of an eyesore.

 Anyone looking for a basic VPN should avoid TorGuard.
 The clunky user interface is too difficult to navigate, particularly if you aren't going to use the extra settings that this accommodates.
-The absence of important features like split tunneling, multi-hop, or pre-configured security settings are all offered by other, more easy-to-use VPNs.
+Missing features like split tunneling, multi-hop, or pre-configured security settings can all be found with other, more easy-to-use VPNs.

-On the other hand, if you want to personalize your VPN connection, tinker with DNS settings, execute user-defined scripts, or control a super-charged kill switch, TorGuard could be right up your alley.
+At the same time, if you want to personalize your VPN connection, tinker with DNS settings, execute user-defined scripts, or control a super-charged kill switch, TorGuard could be right up your alley.
 Whatever the case, it would be nice for the service to package these features more aesthetically and intuitively.

 TorGuard operates more than 3,000 servers across 68 locations in 50 countries.
-Like most VPN providers, the majority of these are in Europe and North America, along with a smattering of servers in Asia, Australia, and New Zealand.
-Only a few are offered in South America (Brazil and Chile), Africa (South Africa), and the Middle East (Israel and UAE).
+Like most VPNs, the majority of these are in Europe and North America, with a few in Asia, Australia, and New Zealand.
+Beyond that, there are some in South America (Brazil and Chile), Africa (South Africa), and the Middle East (Israel and UAE).

-All available servers can be found listed on TorGuard's website.
+All available servers are listed on TorGuard's website.

-Even though the number of countries serviced by TorGuard is less impressive than the size of its network, the latter is still decent.
+Even though the number of countries serviced by TorGuard is less impressive than its network size, the latter is still decent.

-The speed of all VPNs which we tested was evaluated using a server in Europe with a 1 GB/s connection.
-We assessed random TorGuard servers in the US and Germany at different times of the day to more accurately gauge their speeds and performance.
+We measure the speed of all VPNs from our sample using a server in Europe with a 1 GB/s connection.
+To do this, we connected to random TorGuard servers in the US and Germany at different times of the day.
 More information concerning our methodology can be found in our VPN speed test.